apache/kylin/website/docs/query/insight/intro.md

 ---

-kylin offers an Intelligent OLAP Platform for big data to simplify multidimensional analytics for cloud data lake. kylin finishes data loading and precomputation with the index building jobs and delivers sub-second query latency on massive dataset.
+kylin offers an Intelligent OLAP Platform for big data to simplify multidimensional analytics. kylin finishes data loading and precomputation with the index building jobs and delivers sub-second query latencydelivers sub-second query latency on massive dataset.

 Unlike the execution process of regular queries, kylin will be using precalculated data to answer queries instead of doing the calculation online, which will improve query performance significantly.